Jay14512/form-lib-v2-refactored/README.md

 The goal of this refactor was not to add new features, but to make the codebase **cleaner, more readable, and easier to maintain**.

+For comparison, the original version (v1) uses a global error alert for form validation, while this refactored version improves UX by displaying validation errors directly at the corresponding form fields.

 ---

 ## 🧱 Refactored Structure